The topology of closed manifolds with quasi-constant sectional curvature: Introduction

-Recall that a point is called {\em isotropic} if all tangent 2-planes have the same sectional curvature.
-Observe that a local $1$-QC manifold is a $1$-QC manifold.
+Recall that a point of a Riemannian manifold is called {\em isotropic} if all its tangent 2-planes have the same sectional curvature.
+Denote by $C$ the set of isotropic points of $M$.
+In the case of a globally $1$-QC manifold the sectional curvatures $N$ and $H$ of 2-planes containing and respectively orthogonal to the distinguished line field $\xi$ will be called {\em vertical} and {\em horizontal} curvature functions, respectively.

+\begin{remark} An open set of dimension at least $3$ consisting of isotropic points has constant sectional curvature, by F. Schur's theorem (\cite{Sch}). \end{remark}

-The sectional curvature $N$ and $H$ of 2-planes containing and respectively orthogonal to the line field $\xi$ will be called {\em vertical} and {\em horizontal} curvature functions, respectively.
-It will be shown in the next section that both $H$ and $N$ extend smoothly to all of $M$, when the manifold is $1$-QC.
+It will be shown in the next section that both $H$ and $N$ extend smoothly from the globally $1$-QC neighborhoods to all of $M$, when the manifold $M$ is $1$-QC.
+Moreover, the set of non-isotropic points carries an unique distinguished line field extending the distinguished line fields associated to various locally $1$-QC neighborhoods.

+For a $1$-QC manifold $M$ the set $C$ of its isotropic points then consists of those points $p\in M$ satisfying the equation:

+\begin{definition} The metric on a $1$-QC manifold is {\em generic} if the horizontal curvature function $H$ is not eventually constant on $M-C$, namely for every connected open subset $U\subset M-C$ such that the restriction of $H$ to $U$ is constant we have $\overline{U}\cap C=\emptyset$. \end{definition}

+Our main issue in this paper is to give some insights on the topology of $C$ and $\overline{M-C}$.
+Results of foliation theory give the description of $M-C$ as twisted cylinders.
+Further, we will prove that $\overline{M-C}$ and $\overline{{\rm int}(C)}$ can be approximated by manifolds with boundary when $M$ is locally $1$-QC.